mattiaslinnap/django-partial-index/README.md

         ]
 ```

-The `PQ` uses the exact same syntax and supports all the same features as Django's `Q` objects (see here for a full tutorial).
+The `PQ` uses the exact same syntax and supports all the same features as Django's `Q` objects ([see Django docs for a full tutorial](https://docs.djangoproject.com/en/1.11/topics/db/queries/#complex-lookups-with-q-objects)).

 Of course, these (unique) indexes could be created by a handwritten [RunSQL migration](https://docs.djangoproject.com/en/1.11/ref/migration-operations/#runsql).
 But the constraints are part of the business logic, and best kept close to the model definitions.